-However, the AHV reform would only be a first step and will be insufficient on its own.
+However, this is only a first step and will be insufficient on its own.
 More comprehensive reforms are needed – i.e. to the second pillar too – in order to achieve sustainable restructuring of the Swiss pension landscape.
 So it is only a matter of time until further adjustments are made.
 Not only to the AHV, but also to the second pillar.

 How will retirement provision develop in the future?

 Personal responsibility for pension provision becoming increasingly important

 Taking personal responsibility for your pension provision is now all the more important.
 It is also important to note that the earlier gainfully employed persons start planning their retirement provision, the better.
 Leaving retirement planning too late means you lose out on a lot of opportunities for optimization and can lead to pension gaps.
 And this can have noticeable financial consequences in old age.
 In addition, important decisions, such as the type of retirement pension or taking early retirement, should be considered five to ten years before retirement.

 Likewise, voluntary retirement savings in the third pillar will continue to be a key aspect of personal pension provision.
 Here, too, it pays off in the long term if you start saving early.
 Anyone who can make regular contributions at a young age will benefit greatly in the long term thanks to the effect of compound interest.
 Even if you don't pay in the maximum amount.

 Many gainfully employed persons do not use Pillar 3a